Common Dental Issues Children Suffer From

 As parents, we need to teach our children good dental hygiene and be aware of the common issues our little ones can face.
 Several dental problems specifically affect children ranging from thumb sucking, tooth decay, tongue thrusting, early tooth loss, and lip sucking.

 When not caught early, these problems can have a long-term impact.
-Even though your child may still have his or her baby teeth, good dental health is important for their overall well-being.
+Even though your child may still have baby teeth, good dental health is important for their well-being.

 Here are some common dental issues to look out for.
-If you suspect your child is facing any, you should contact your dentist in NW Calgary immediately.
+If you suspect your child is facing any, contact our dentist in NW Calgary immediately.

 Thumb Sucking

-Most children under the age of five suck their thumbs, toys, clothes, or blankets to comfort themselves.
-They do this on a regular basis, consequently forming a habit.
-This habit will carry on once adult teeth start to form and when this happens, problems are bound to happen.
+Most children under five suck their thumbs, toys, clothes, or blankets to comfort themselves.
+They do this regularly, consequently forming a habit.
+This habit will carry on once adult teeth start to form, and when this happens, problems are bound to happen.

 To assist your child in stopping, you need to understand why they are sucking their thumb or other objects.
 Perhaps they are experiencing stress.
-This is common if they’re enrolled in pre-school as they’re being exposed to a different environment.
+It is common if they’re enrolled in preschool as they are exposed to a different environment.
 Sometimes these stressors occur right at home.
 Whenever possible, address and minimize these stressors.

 Tooth Decay